5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 # 0D/6D Instant Wake Fix
 ## Description
-There are some components (like USB, LAN, etc.) which can create conflicts between the sleep state values defined in their `_PRW` methods and macOS that cause the machine to instantly wake after attempting to enter sleep.
-This fix resolves this issue.
+There are some components (like USB Controllers, LAN cards, Audio Codecs, etc.) which can create conflicts between the sleep state values defined in their `_PRW` methods and macOS that cause the machine to instantly wake after attempting to enter sleep state.
+The fixes below resolve the instant wake issue.

 ### Technical Background
-The `DSDT` contains `_GPE` (General Purpose Events) which can be triggered by all sorts of things and actions: pressing the Power/Sleep Button, opening/closing the Lid, etc. Each even has it's own number.
-Although these are not standardized, `0x6D` is often used as an event in devices like Ethernet cards, USB Controllers or Soundcards.
+The `DSDT` contains `_GPE` (General Purpose Events) which can be triggered by all sorts of things and actions: pressing the Power/Sleep Button, opening/closing the Lid, etc. Each of these events has its own number assigend to it and can can be triggered by differend methods, such as `_PRW` (Power Resource for Wake).

-Some devices contain the method `_PRW` (Power Resource for Wake) which defines their wake method by using packages which return 2 power resource values if the corresponding `_GPE` is triggered.
-The `Return` value of `_PRW` is a packet consisting of 2 or more bytes:
+Used in Devices, the `_PRW` method describes their wake method by using packages which return two power resource values if the corresponding `_GPE` is triggered.
+This `Return` package consists of 2 bytes (or Package Objects):

-- The 1st byte of the `_PRW` packet is either `0x0D` or `0x6D`.
-Therefore, such patches are called `0D/6D Patches`.
+- The 1st byte of the `_PRW` package is either `0x0D` or `0x6D`.
+That's where the name of the fix comes from.
-- The 2nd byte of `_PRW` packet is either `0x03` or `0x04`.
-But macOS expects `0x00` here in order to not wake.
-And that's what this patch does: it changes the 2nd byte to `0x00` if macOS is running – thus completing the `0D/6D Patch`.
+- The 2nd byte of `_PRW` package is either `0x03` or `0x04`.
+But macOS expects `0x00` here in order to not wake immediately.

+And that's what this fix does: it changes the 2nd byte to `0x00` if macOS is running – thus completing the `0D/6D Patch`.
 See the ACPI Specs for further details on `_PRW`.

 Different machines may define `_PRW` in different ways, so the contents and forms of their packets may also be diverse.
 The actual `0D/6D Patch` should be determined on a case-by-case basis by analyzing the `DSDT`.

+### Refined fix
+Previously, a lot of binary name changes were required to fix this isssue, which could cause issues with other Operating Systems.
+Since then, the fis has been refined so it requires only 1 binary rename (if at all) while the rest of the fix is handled by simple SSDTs which are easy to edit.
+The `_OSI` "switch" has been implementd as well, so the changes only apply to macOS.

 ### Devices that may require a `0D/6D Patch`